 Unauthorized entry of an inhabited dwelling is the intentional entry by a person without permission into any inhabited dwelling or place of living by another person.

 Home invasion is the unauthorized entering of any inhabited dwelling, where a person is present, with the intent to use force or violence upon the person of another or to vandalize, deface, or damage the property of another.

 There are a number of defenses that can be raised against burglary charges in Louisiana.
-Your attorney can argue lack of intent, insufficient evidence, mistake of fact, consent, or mistaken identity/false accusation.
-Whether or not you have any defenses available depends on the facts of your case.
+Whether or not you have any of the following defenses available will depend on the facts of your case.

 Contact: New Orleans Burglary Attorney

 If you or a loved one has been charged with burglary in the New Orleans area, you need a skilled criminal defense attorney who can protect your rights and ensure the details of your case are adequately represented.
 Regardless of the type of burglary charges you or a loved one is facing, your case should not be taken lightly.
 Burglary is a serious offense in Louisiana.
 New Orleans Criminal Defense Attorney Elizabeth Bagert Carpenter has the knowledge, skill, and experience necessary to fight for you.
 She is committed to ensuring that her clients get the proper attention they deserve.
 Contact our office at 504-599-5955 – available 24/7.